MicrosoftDocs/windows-itpro-docs/windows/deployment/update/windows-analytics-azure-portal.md

 >[!IMPORTANT]
 >Unlike the OMS portal (which only requires permission to access the Azure Log Analytics workspace), the Azure portal also requires access to be configured to either the linked *Azure subscription* or Azure resource group.

-To check the Log Analytics workspaces you can access, select **Log Analytics**.
+To check the Log Analytics workspaces you can access, select **Log Analytics workspaces**.
 You should see a grid control listing all workspaces, along with the Azure subscription each is linked to:

 [![Log Analytics workspace page showing accessible workspaces and linked Azure subscriptions](images/azure-portal-LAmain-wkspc-subname-sterile.png)](images/azure-portal-LAmain-wkspc-subname-sterile.png)